 Sulabh has 190 biogas plants installed in public toilet complexes in India and five in Kabul, Afghanistan.
 It is a special system in which human excreta from the Sulabh public toilets goes through the biogas digester.
 When decomposition takes place, it produces biogas which can also be used as manure.
 In this type of biogas digester, human excreta is fully recycled.

 TOILETS IN SCHOOL

 Sulabh has built 19603 toilets blocks covering 6241 schools across India.
 Its school intervention programmes are designed to promote girls right to education and this has resulted in a remarkable improvement in school enrolment and attendance of girls.
-They are taught how to make sanitary pads along with other vocational training which played a positive outcome in addressing the issues of menstrual hygiene, and more importantly enhancing the agency of rural women.

 GENDER IN WASH

 Sulabh has always stressed in adopting a gender-inclusive approach in its intervention programmes with a specific focus on girl students.
 It has set up Sulabh Sanitation Club, which is a child-centred and girls-led global movement of children and young people engaged in bringing about positive social transformation in schools by empowering girls.
 So far 64 clubs in 12 states of India, six in Nepal and Bhutan and one in South Africa have been set up.
 About 6,500 school children in more than 200 schools have been trained in school sanitation and hygiene education and menstrual health.